gansm/finalcut/doc/first-steps.md

 -----------------

-To create a hierarchy of FObjects (or derived classes/widgets), a new FObject must initialize with its parent object.
+To create a hierarchy of FObjects (or derived classes/widgets), a new FObject has to be initialized with its parent object.

 ```cpp
 FObject* parent = new FObject();